 Open the app and select the restaurant you want to order from…pick the meals you and the kiddos want to eat, pay via the app…and then let them know when you arrive.
 They’ll start preparing your meal, then send you a notification when you can pick it up.
 No waiting in line!

 Now – for your evening meals, special character breakfasts, and more, you will want to book online as soon as possible.
-According to Babble (owned by Disney) these are the top character breakfast experiences.
+According to WDW, these are the top character breakfast experiences.